Journal

 Trend Custom Tailors recently created this bespoke tab-collar “rolling three” sport jacket.
 The Bateman Ogden Donegal tweed with windowpane overlay provides the wide-ranging colour palette for the jacket details including the pieced-melton undercollar, interior lining, buttonholes and surgeon’s cuffs.

-This smokey grey-blue two button velvet sport jacket with peak lapels features traditional four button surgeon’s cuffs and side vents.
 The top button of this two button jacket is actually comprised of two buttons and allows for buttoning in two distinct fashions.
 This convertible front, also known as a “mess kit closure” or “kissing front”, draws reference from the convertible shirt sleeve cuffs that allow wearers the option of buttoning in traditional barrel cuff fashion or the more formal french cuff style.

 Giving your loved one the gift of bespoke clothing isn’t a common practice, but perhaps it should be.
 One of our patrons gifted his girlfriend a bespoke piece for her birthday, to be made to her specifications.
 This young lady is an accountant in the financial district with an eye for detail and colour.
 The vibrant blue of the Jodek cloth she chose complements her while the cut of the suit flatters her figure.
 We decided to keep it versatile by making both trousers and a skirt.
 This way the bespoke suit jacket could be worn with either or paired with a dress for more of a evening look.